FlutterFlow/flutterflow-documentation/docs/ff-integrations/authentication/firebase-auth/google-login.md

       your [Project Credentials](https://console.cloud.google.com/apis/credentials?project=_) page.

     - Ensure you are on the correct project.
-In our case, we are using the EcommerceFlow project, it will be different for you.
+In our case, we are using the [EcommerceFlow demo project](https://bit.ly/ff-docs-demo-v1), it will be different for you.

    ![credential-page.png](../imgs/credential-page.png)